Photonsters/photon-ui-mods/README.md

 #### Configuring the Network (unlocked hidden menu)
 If your firmware version allows it, and you wish to use the network feature, continue with the following steps:

-- Access the network menu that was added by this UI mod.
+- Via the touchscreen, access the network menu that was enabled by this PHCN-UI mod.
 - Switch the device to ethernet (Wireless/Ethernet button).
 - Enable the network (ON/OFF button).
 - Open the back access panel of your machine and connect a network cable to your switch or router.
 - The machine should acquire an IP address and show it on the touchscreen.
+- Using Chitubox v1.4.0 (or newer), you may now select the IP address of your Photon and send print files over or start a remote print.